sheikh92areeb/learn-python/Lesson-040/README.md

-# Excersice 5: KBC Game
+# Excersice 5: Secret code language

 ## Write a python program to translate a message into secret code language.
 Use the rules below to translate normal English into secret code language